Blatke/Silk-Stocking-Shader-for-ME/README.md

 ## How to use it?
 Better to see the demonstration video: https://youtu.be/vOt1-2O9gvc

+> [!NOTE]
+> Since this mod is updated, the names of some of the properties shown in the screenshot and the demonstration video above might be different.

 Select an object such as clothes, pants, stockings, or something else in Studio or Chara Maker mode, open it on MaterialEditor tab, change a particular material's default shader to **Blake/Silk Stocking Shader/v1.0.5** (the specific version you got might be greater than 1.0.5), then the material is re-shadered and loaded with some default maps.

 Like in the demonstration video, you can adjust the parameters of the properties shown on MaterialEditor tab in order to get the material a proper performance.
 The properties are listed below: